DataDog/integrations-extras/fiddler/README.md

 ## Overview

 This check monitors AI model performance using [Fiddler][1] through the Datadog Agent.
 Fiddler monitors model drift and performance for AI models.
+The check pulls in metrics like accuracy, precision, recall etc. and also pulls in data drift metrics for the feature inputs and the prediction.
+These metrics are pushed to DataDog using this integration, so that you can visualize model performance on a DataDog dashboard.

 ## Setup